-If you always wanted to run a book club at your workplace but didn’t know where to start, this article will give you a bunch of tips that’ll help you set up shop.
+If you've always wanted to run a book club at your workplace but didn't know where to start, this article will give you the tips you need.

 Reading more books is one of those New Year’s resolutions that rarely see due closure.
 After a strong January and a couple of good reads behind, there usually comes a big slump when it’s tempting to get back to binge-watching Netflix shows every evening.
 If this sounds all too familiar then starting a book club with your coworkers can be a great way to cultivate motivation and achieve your personal goals.